Tachanun: Short Tachanun

-In most communities using Nusach Ashkenaz, Tachanun begins with introductory verses from 2 Samuel (e.g., 24:14), which is followed by a short confession—that Israel has sinned and God should answer the Jewish people's prayers—and Psalm 6:2-11, which King David is traditionally believed to have composed while sick and in pain.
-Most Sefardic communities also recite these verses, although only after reciting vidui and the Thirteen Attributes.
+In most communities using Nusach Ashkenaz, Tachanun begins with introductory verses from 2 Samuel 24:14, which is followed by a short confession—that Israel has sinned and God should answer the Jewish people's prayers—and Psalm 6:2–11, which King David is traditionally believed to have composed while sick and in pain.
+Most Sephardic communities also recite these verses, although only after reciting and the Thirteen Attributes.

 In the Sephardic, Italian, and Romaniote rites—also adopted in some Hasidic communities, including Chabad—Psalm 25 is recited as Tachanun.
 In Baladi-rite prayer, a prayer from a non-scriptural source is recited.